-At Halevy Life, we wish everyone living and working in Manhattan could one day be our client but the reality of that coming true is slim.
-So - we created this guide to helpfully help you find the best personal trainer for your specific goals. - Here's to good health
+At Halevy Life, we wish everyone living and working in Manhattan could be our client but the reality is that not everyone can.
+So - we created this guide to help you find the best personal trainer for your specific goals. - Here's to good health!

 It seems like there is a new “get skinny quick”, or “grow muscle fast” scheme popping up every single day.
-We probably experience more of this in NYC than in other places.
+We probably experience more of this in NYC than anywhere else.

-Gyms are on every corner, personal trainers are in every park… So which gym or personal trainer is actually right for your specific goals?
+Gyms are on every corner, personal trainers are in every park… So which gym or personal trainer is actually right for you?

 Don’t worry - If you have this question, you are not alone.